dayofdoom/0x4447_product_front_porch/README.md

 # 📦 Frontporch

-This project was design to allow anyone to drop a digital packaged in front of your digital front porch.
+This project was design to allow anyone to drop a digital package in front of your digital front porch.
 Ideal when someone has a an issue sending a big file that dosen't fit an email, or when less technical people don't know how to share a file using Dropbox or other similar services.

 Just send your personal Frontporch URL, and that is it.